crgeary/custodian/README.md

 # Custodian

-A library for building AWS Lambda APIs.
+A library for building APIs with AWS Lambda & API Gateway.

 ## Install